-If you’re up for the challenge, add Wilson Mountain Trail to the top of your Sedona hiking list.
+If you’re up for the challenge, check out my complete guide to hiking Wilson Mountain Trail and add this adventure to the top of your Sedona hiking list.

 Have you taken a trip to Sedona or planning one?
 If you have any questions about other hikes or adventures in the area, drop me a message in the comment section below!